`Women Of The Wild, A Social Media Platform Sharing Stories Of Nature Loving Female In Pakistan - UrduPoint

 `Women Of The Wild', A Social Media Platform Sharing Stories Of Nature Loving Female In Pakistan

-Women of the wild', a platform on social media is sharing untold success stories of nature-loving females of Pakistan with the objective of inspiring the young generation especially women folk to come forward and contribute to the global cause of combating environmental hazards of climate change, forest degradation, and wildlife hunting

-PESHAWAR, (UrduPoint / Pakistan Point News - 23rd Aug, 2021 ) :`Women of the wild', a platform on social media is sharing untold success stories of nature-loving females of Pakistan with the objective of inspiring the young generation especially women folk to come forward and contribute to the global cause of combating environmental hazards of climate change, forest degradation, and wildlife hunting.
+PESHAWAR, (UrduPoint / Pakistan Point News - 29th Aug, 2021 ) :`Women of the wild', a platform on social media is sharing untold success stories of nature loving female of Pakistan with the objective of inspiring young generation especially womenfolk to come forward and contribute in global cause of combating environmental hazards of climate change, forest degradation and wildlife hunting.

 The group of passionate environmentalists is formed by a young and enthusiastic wildlife conservationist, Maria Hashmi in collaboration and support of Akanksha, a brilliant wildlife filmmaker.